A Gromov-Witten theory for simple normal-crossing pairs without log geometry: Introduction

 We may view our new theory as a logarithmic Gromov-Witten theory of $(X, D)$.
 As such, it is natural to ask \begin{question} How is the new theory related to the (punctured) logarithmic Gromov-Witten theory of Abramovich-Chen-Gross-Siebert defined in \cite{GS13}, \cite{C}, \cite{AC14}, \cite{ACGS}? \end{question}

 In \cite{TY20b}, we showed by explicit computations that these two theories are equal in some cases.
-When $D$ is irreducible, the main result of \cite{TY} implies that these two theories are the same for invariants without punctured points\footnote{The arguments easily extend to the case $D_i$'s are disjoint, showing that the two theories are the same in this case, too.}.
-But they may not always be equal.
-In general, it is perhaps reasonable to expect that our new theory and the punctured logarithmic Gromov-Witten theory are equivalent somehow.
+When $D$ is irreducible, the main results of \cite{ACW} and \cite{TY} imply that these two theories are the same for invariants without punctured points\footnote{The arguments easily extend to the case $D_i$'s are disjoint, showing that the two theories are the same in this case, too.}.
+As pointed out by Dhruv Ranganathan, these two theories are not equal in general.
+For example, logarithmic invariants are invariant uner birational transformation \cite{AW}, but orbifold invariants are not.
+However, it is perhaps reasonable to expect that our new theory and the punctured logarithmic Gromov-Witten theory are equivalent somehow.
+It would be interesting to find the precise relation between these two theories.
+Then, one can compute punctured invariants through corresponding invariants of $X_{D,\infty}$.
+Recently, the birational invariance of orbifold invariants has been investigated in \cite{BNR} and \cite{You22}.

 Another interesting question is \begin{question}[R. Pandharipande] Does the new theory have a {\em degeneration formula}? \end{question} When $D$ is irreducible and there are no punctured points, it is proved in \cite{TY} that our theory is the relative Gromov-Witten theory of \cite{Li01}, which admits a degeneration formula \cite{Li02}.
-A degeneration formula for logarithmic Gromov-Witten theory can be found in \cite{ACGS17} and \cite{R}.
+A degeneration formula for logarithmic Gromov-Witten theory can be found in \cite{ACGS17}, \cite{KLR} and \cite{R}.